In a short note published on the Presidency's website, it is described that the diploma amending Law No. 37/2012 was enacted.

 The decree-law was approved by the Assembly of the Republic on November 5, with favourable votes from all parties.

-The four bills in question proposed changes to the Blood Donor Statute, to end discrimination against donors on the basis of sexual orientation and gender identity, following complaints about situations that persist.
+The bills in question proposed changes to the Blood Donor Statute, to end discrimination against donors based on sexual orientation and gender identity, following complaints about situations that continue to persist.

-“The eligibility criteria defined in the previously cannot discriminate blood donors based on their sexual orientation, gender identity, gender expression and sexual characteristics”, the text reads.
+"The eligibility criteria defined in the terms of the previous number cannot discriminate the blood donor on the grounds of their sexual orientation, their gender identity and expression, and their sexual characteristics", the text reads.

-The text also defines the promotion, by the Portuguese Institute of Blood and Transplantation "in partnership with educational institutions" of an annual campaign "to encourage the donation of blood by young people".
+The final text also defines the promotion, by the Portuguese Institute of Blood and Transplantation, "in partnership with educational institutions", of an annual campaign "to encourage the donation of blood by young people".

 In October this year, the Instituto Português do Sangue filed three inquiry processes against professionals for alleged discriminatory practices in the blood donation of homosexual men, understanding that there are no facts that justify disciplinary infractions.